Process modelling fundamentals

 Knowledge Check

-The five (5) questions in this activity are based on what you learnt from the video ‘Overview of modelling tools’.
+The five questions in this knowledge check are based on what you learnt from the previous video ‘Overview of modelling tools’.

 There are other process model design techniques that you may want to explore.
-Some of these are as follows.
+Visit the sites and articles for more detailed information, as listed below:

 team looking at the computer